Homepage Trips Picture Gallery Backpacking Wallpapers Backpacking Checklist My Guestbook Links Contact

 Trail Description

-Trip Pictures (more pictures here!)
+2005 Trip Pictures

-Trip Summary (7/15/2005-7/17/2005): The youth group at my church was wondering if I could pick a good place to goThe Group at the Trailhead backpacking and if I could help lead them.
+Trip Report (7/15/2005-7/17/2005): The youth group at my church was wondering if I could pick a good place to goThe Group at the Trailhead backpacking and if I could help lead them.
 So I recommended we go to First Dinkey Lake since it is a pretty short and easy hike.
 So we got started Friday morning and stopped by the ranger station in Prather for the permit.
 Unfortunately we had some problems had to split up and stay at separate lakes.
 We continued up and got to the turn off for the trailhead and went up the deteriorating road.
 After awhile we came to a snow pack blocking the road and had to go up a steeper slope.
 A few cars made it up that steeper slope, but we decided to dig down the snow pack for two other cars.
 (When we came back down that snow pack was melted).
 After a long drive on that road we finally came to the trailhead.
 We took a picture and got started.
 Immediately we had to take our boots off and cross Dinkey Creek that was about knee deep.
 We continued on going up.
 It was pretty easy, there were a few steep parts, but a lot was fairly level.
 Along the way we heard one of the kids was feeling sick.
 We went back and picked up his pack and slowly made our way to the rest of the group (after getting to camp, he felt fine).
 After rejoining the rest of the group, we made our way up the last steep section and got to First Dinkey Sunset at First Dinkey LakeLake.
 We got a little drizzle of rain during this section of the trail, but after that there was no more rain.
 The mosquitoes here were terrible and they were terrible during almost the entire trip.
 There were swarms of them and the deet wasn't doing a very good job at keeping them away.
 Everything was very green and beautiful after the long winter and it was very nice being up there.
 And I noticed there was a lot less snow than there was two weeks ago; it was almost completely gone.
 We found a good campsite and they began setting up camp.
 However, four of us had to go up to South Lake so after a little while, we headed up there.
 We took the long way getting up to South Lake, but eventually made it (later we found a faster way that only took ten minutes to get between the lakes).
 We set up camp and then headed back to First Dinkey Lake for dinner and then back to camp to go to bed.
 About 12:15 AM I woke to a big crashing noise.
 I determined it to be a rockslide, although I thought later that itFirst Dinkey and South Lakes could have been an avalanche, but I had heard an avalanche a few weeks before and this was much louder than that had been.
 The next morning we ate breakfast at First Dinkey then headed back to South Lake to start on a day hike.
 While we were waiting for everyone at South Lake, I went for a little swim.
 It was pretty warm out so I thought it would feel good, and it did.
 The water was a little cold, but really was nice and refreshing.
 After that short swim, we headed on up to Second Dinkey Lake.
 After a fairly steep climb, we made it to the lake.
 We went to the ridge to the west of the lake.
 There was a really good view from here and a nice breeze and for once, no mosquitoes.
 We had a nice long lunch stop here enjoying the view and the breeze, then we headed up to Island Lake.
 It was a fairly steep climb above Second Dinkey, but it was pretty short.
 There was some parts with snow on the trail and water running down it, but we made it up without any problems.
 We took Island Lakea nice break at Island Lake.
 Richie and I decided to climb the small peak to the north of the lake.
 We got some good views of the lakes we were staying at and Dogtooth Peak and several other things.
 We also say some snow that had recently slid off some rock which could have made the noise I heard the night before.
 But as I said, that was a really loud noise and didn't sound like an avalanche.
 We then headed down and met up with the group heading down the trail.
 We got back to camp and then headed to First Dinkey again and had dinner.
 Dinner was delicious.
 Spaghetti, mashed potatoes and pudding for dessert.
 We stayed there and then headed back to South Lake to go to bed.
 The next morning we packed up and headed to First Dinkey for breakfast.
 We thought we'd hike out by Swede Lake and Mystery Lake, so we headed back to South Lake and caught the trail going that way.
 We climbed up a littleCave near the trailhead ways and then dropped down to Swede Lake.
 It was a nice lake, but we basically passed right by it.
 We then dropped down a lot and then got to Mystery Lake.
 We stayed there a while and had lunch.
 I went in the water a little bit.
 It was actually pretty warm.
 After lunch, we dropped down some more and met up with the trail we came in on.
 I thought that instead of crossing Dinkey Creek twice again, I'd just go around the little bend.
 There was a trail that went that way, so I followed it and came out to the west of the main trailhead.
 At the parking lot I found a little cave.
 It only went back about five or ten feet and then there was an opening at the top.
 So that was kind of interesting.
 After we all got back and rested awhile, we headed down that long road.
 I didn't enjoy going down it very much, I just wanted smooth road.
 After a long bumpy drive, we finally got to Dinkey Creek Road and headed to Hungry Hut in Shaver Lake.
 I got a small cheeseburger, which was very small, but it tasted really good.
 After the food stop, we headed back down to the valley.

 First Dinkey Lake Panorama

-All original images and content Copyright ©2004-2007 Benjamin Zastovnik
+All original images and content Copyright ©2004-2009 Benjamin Zastovnik

 Email: webmaster@jamin86.com